rtic-ucl/rtic-ucl/docs/README.md

 #### Adding a featured picture

-12. The "featured" picture is the picture that appears in the project preview, and also at the top of the project page if "preview_only: " is set to "false".
+12. The "featured" picture is the picture that appears in the project preview, and also at the top of the project page if `preview_only: ` is set to `false`.
 Find the project image in you computer files, and rename it to "featured.png", or "featured.jpg" depending on the file type.
 ![Find desired picture file in computer files](projectdocs10.png "Find file in computer files")
 ![Rename to featured.png or featured.jpg](projectdocs11.png "Rename file")